All 2021 US Tax Deadlines (With Recent Updates) For Expats And International Entrepreneurs

 - March 15 – Last day to file Form 2553 to elect to be treated as an S Corporation for the 2020 calendar year.
 (Learn here if an LLC or S Corp is more beneficial).
 Alternately, you can also elect to have your LLC treated as an S Corporation within 75 days of incorporating your business.

 Tax due dates for C Corporations

 Deadlines for filing corporate tax returns (Form 1120):

 - April 15, 2021 – Initial deadline to file corporate tax returns.
 The IRS notice about the postponed tax deadline does not apply to corporate filings, therefore the April due date still applies.

 - October 15, 2021 – Final deadline if you requested a 6-month extension with Form 7004.

 Tax deadlines for Quarterly Estimated Payments

-When tax payments are not automatically withheld each month, e.g. for the self-employed, estimated tax payments must be made quarterly to avoid penalties.
+When tax payments are not automatically withheld each month, e.g., for the self-employed, you need to make quarterly estimated tax payments.

 State tax deadlines

+Depending on your former home state, you may have to file a state tax return.
 Please check any state you have to file in.
-Not all state tax calendars align with the federal 2019 tax deadlines.
+Not all state tax calendars align with the federal 2021 tax deadlines.